nagasudhirpulla/taming_python/blog/skills/keycloak_theme.md

 ## Parts of a theme

--   A theme can have 4 parts: Login, Account, Admin, Welcome, Email for customization of login page, account page, welcome page and email content respectively
+-   A theme can have 4 parts: Login, Account, Admin, Email for customization of login page, account page, admin page and email content respectively

 ## Change Theme in Keycloak
 * In the Keycloak admin console, go to Realm settings and select the "Themes" tab.